Kamex420/new-eridian-twitch-gamev2/docs/persistence.md

 run the command again; pages are snapshots, not live queue status.
 Private snapshot IDs are exposed only on the corresponding ephemeral response.
 Public snapshots contain only the already-public command text.

+## Reliability boundaries

+The shared `app.db.SessionLocal` observes a transaction ContextVar.
+Nested commits flush work into the outer transaction rather than independently saving needs, rewards or bookkeeping.
+HTTP game endpoints and signed Discord commands use the same boundary as queue attempts.
+A PostgreSQL advisory lock per world orders these operations, including shared society updates and account merges;
+SQLite uses its single-writer transaction.
+This favors consistency over parallel writes inside one world.
+Pure HTML responses and health checks do not take the world lock.

+`queue_health_v1` tracks consecutive rolled-back attempts.
+Two retry delays precede a terminal `error` state on the third failure.
+Successful processing clears the streak.
+No failed transaction decrements attempts or retains rewards.
+Health state follows the retained queue when accounts merge.

+`queue_notice_events_v1` adds run ID, event kind and creation time to outbox notices without altering existing columns.
+Pauses, cancellation, completion and terminal errors commit with their immutable snapshots.
+The completion notice retains the historical run-ID key.
+Other transitions use distinct notice IDs.
+Pending obsolete pause notices become `superseded`; already-sent alerts remain history.
+An alert already in flight can still arrive after recovery.
+At-least-once remote delivery cannot guarantee exactly one visible message after a crash.

+`discord_command_receipts_v1` stores interaction ID, a fingerprint of the actor, command and options, saved result text and creation time.
+The receipt and command commit together.
+Retransmission returns the saved response and never replays its rewards.
+Receipt rows are retained; no interaction tokens are stored.
+A new interaction ID represents a new command.
+Termination before a deferred background command begins still requires a new user request; this is not a durable incoming Discord job broker.